catwhiskers/tickets-ocr-demo/README.md

 # ticket-ocr-demo
-*Task: parse the chinese, english and arabic numbers from a receipt or train ticket
+* Task: parse the chinese, english and arabic numbers from a receipt or train ticket
+* Use [EasyOCR](https://github.com/JaidedAI/EasyOCR) and [tesseract](https://github.com/tesseract-ocr/tesseract) to do OCR

 ### Examples contained in this repository
 * High Speed Railway Ticket